iopedare/profile-card/README.md

-# Frontend Mentor - Profile card component
+# Profile card component

 ![Design preview for the Profile card component coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.
-I am recreating the image above as my challenge.

-This [Frontend Mentor](https://www.frontendmentor.io) challenge allow me to improve my skills in a real-life workflow.
+My task is to recreate the image above.

 ## How to clone this project